St Hilda’s Foundation has been established to bring communities together to support young women to dream and to achieve.

 Our final event for the year was to cohost the Legacy Luncheon with The TSS Foundation, in keeping with the school’s Motto of Not For Ourselves Alone.

 With more than 800 people attending to listen to Victoria Cross recipient Ben Roberts-Smith, the lunch showcased the Foundation’s aim to help others within our community.
-Legacy received all funds raised at the lunch.

 The success of the events we’ve held this year is strongly dependent on the generosity of our sponsors and our attendees.
 Our sponsors showed a commitment and belief in the St Hilda’s Foundation for which we are truly grateful.
 Supporters and attendees at the events showed generosity that will allow us to create exceptional opportunities for young women and the community.